 Factors That Influence Compensation in Employment Lawsuits

 There are several factors that influence the compensation you are entitled to in an employment lawsuit.
-Some factors that will affect the total payout you can receive are:
+Some factors that will affect the total payout you can receive under state law are:

 Type of Case

-Under U.S. law, the compensation you may receive depends on the type of workplace injustice you’ve experienced.
+Under federal and state law, the compensation you may receive depends on the type of workplace injustice you’ve experienced.
 Cases involving harassment or wrongful termination can lead to punitive damages, financial recovery for lost wages, and compensation for emotional distress.
-Discrimination cases may entitle you to damages for lost income, emotional suffering and even job reinstatement.
+Discrimination cases may entitle you to damages for lost income, emotional suffering, and even job reinstatement.
 If you’ve been a victim of wage and hour violations, you could recover unpaid wages, overtime pay, and additional penalties against your employer.
 The amount you can claim depends on the severity of the violation, employer misconduct, and financial impact on your life.

 Financial Losses